nxtwave/angular-webpack-seed/README.md

 ```
 git clone https://github.com/nxtwave/angular-webpack-seed.git

+npm install
+npm start
 ```

+The seed application will build, start and run on your browser.
 But I think you may likely use this sample as a general guideline for your new or existing app.
 Or you might just use it to fix that 'one little thing' that has you stuck.